isaacovercast/easySFS/README.md

 # Installation and operation

-## Dependencies
-The script assumes you have matplotlib and dadi installed.

 ## Install & Run
 * Install [miniconda for python3](https://docs.conda.io/en/latest/miniconda.html)
 * Create and activate a new environment: `conda create -n easySFS` & `conda activate easySFS`